dsohk/rancher-devsecops-workshop/docs/part-3.md

 ## Setup my Jenkins

+### Configure Jenkins with GitHub credentials

+1. Login to Jenkins
+2. Navigate to the Jenkins Dashboard.
+2. Choose `Manage Jenkins` on the left menu
+3. Choose `Manage Credentials` on the security section.
+4. Under Stores scoped to `Jenkins`, click the `(global)` dropdown menu.
+Choose `Add credentials`.
+5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.
+6. Enter your Github's personal access token in the `Secret` field.
+7. Enter `my-github` in the `ID` field.
+Please MAKE SURE this is correct as to match the value in our Jenkins Pipeline.
+8. Click `OK` button to continue
+9. Navigate back to the Jenkins Dashboard.

+### Configure Jenkins with Sonarqube credentials

+* Server authentication token: (Click `Add`) to pull down menu and choose `Add Credentials`.
+If a popup windows does not come up, hit `save` & revist this section again.

+Now clicking `Add` should bring up a windows `Jenkins Credentials Provider: Jenkins` to add credentials.

+In the popup window,
+  * Kind: click on dropdown menu to select `Secret text`
+  * Secret: (Enter the Sonarqube generated token)
+  * ID: `sonarqube-spring-petclinic`

+Under `Server authentication token` use the drop down option and you should see `sonarqube-spring-petclinic`.
+Select it.

 ### Configure Jenkins System

 1. Login to Jenkins
 2. Navigate to `Managing Jenkins`, then choose `Configure System`.

 #### Setup Global Environment variables

+1. Login to Jenkins
+2. Navigate to `Managing Jenkins`, then choose `Configure System`.

 Go to `Global Properties` section.